• Skip to main content

 What do you think about this recipe?
 Have questions?
 Comment below!
 Don’t forget to like us on Facebook, and connect with us on Instagram and tag your LaughingSpatula recipes with #laughingspatula.
 We love to see your pics!

-steak cooked in a cast iron pan with compound butter
+overhead view of steak in a pan with compound butter

 How to Cook Steak in a Pan